jhamburg/dats6450_nlp/Lecture1.md

 In computational linguistics, lemmatisation is the algorithmic process of determining the lemma for a given word.
 Since the process may involve complex tasks such as understanding context and determining the part of speech of a word in a sentence (requiring, for example, knowledge of the grammar of a language) it can be a hard task to implement a lemmatiser for a new language.

-In many languages, words appear in several inflected forms.
-For example, in English, the verb ‘to walk’ may appear as ‘walk’, ‘walked’, ‘walks’, ‘walking’.
-The base form, ‘walk’, that one might look up in a dictionary, is called the lemma for the word.
-The combination of the base form with the part of speech is often called the lexeme of the word.

-Lemmatisation is closely related to stemming.
+### Lemmatisation vs stemming

 The difference is that a stemmer operates on a single word without knowledge of the context, and therefore cannot discriminate between words which have different meanings depending on part of speech.
 However, stemmers are typically easier to implement and run faster, and the reduced accuracy may not matter for some applications.

+For instance:

+- The word "better" has "good" as its lemma.
+This link is missed by stemming, as it requires a dictionary look-up.

+- The word "walk" is the base form for word "walking", and hence this is matched in both stemming and lemmatisation.

+- The word "meeting" can be either the base form of a noun or a form of a verb ("to meet") depending on the context, e.g., "in our last meeting" or "We are meeting again tomorrow".
+Unlike stemming, lemmatisation can in principle select the appropriate lemma depending on the context.

 ## Starting to turn words into numbers - introducing tf-idf